 If you’re planning to drive into Boston to see the fireworks, it’s a good idea to plan your route before you go, as many streets will be closed to traffic or impacted by parking restrictions.
-According to the event website, the Motor Mart Garage at 201 Stuart St. is a good place to park because it’s an easy walk from there to the Esplanade.
-Here’s the full list of streets affected by the fireworks.
+Here’s the full list of streets affected by the festivities.

 Not feeling a day spent on the Esplanade waiting for the show to begin?
 You can head to the Old State House for a reading of the Declaration of Independence from the balcony, the place where the document was first read to Bostonians in 1776.
-The reading starts at 9 a.m.
-If you want to tour the inside of the museum, which opens at 9 a.m., admission is $10 for adults, $8.50 for students and seniors over age 62, and free for children under age 18.
+The reading starts at 9:30 a.m.
+If you want to tour the inside of the museum, which opens immediately following the reading at 10:30 a.m., admission is $12 for adults, $10 for students and seniors over age 62, and free for children under age 18.

-Over at the Massachusetts Archives and Commonwealth Museum, there will be a one-day presentation on July 4 of two historic documents: the 1776 Treaty of Watertown, our country’s first international agreement, and a 1776 letter from George Washington to the Massachusetts General Court.
-You can also view an original copy of the Declaration of Independence signed by John Hancock.
-The museum will be open on July 4 from 9 a.m. to 3 p.m., and admission and parking are free.
+Over at the Massachusetts Archives and Commonwealth Museum, you can view an original copy of the Declaration of Independence.
+The museum will be open from 9 a.m. to 3 p.m. on July 4, and admission and parking are free.

 Photos: Boston’s Fourth of July celebration through the years